What Makes a Great JBA Entry?

-The John Byrne Award is unusual in accepting any type of creative work, on any theme.
+The John Byrne Award is unusual in accepting all kinds of creative work, on any theme.
 This gives our entrants total creative freedom, but it can sometimes make it difficult to know where to start.
 There have been many thousands of entrants since the award began in 2012.
 Check our website for previous winners to see how entries and their rationales have been successfully presented in the past.

 So, What Makes a Great John Byrne Award Entry?

-John Byrne Award-winners are the entries that best explore, question or express a chosen value or theme.
+John Byrne Award-winners are the entries that best explore or question or express a chosen topic or theme.
 Essentially, a great John Byrne Award entry knows what it is trying to say, and communicates this in a powerful and effective way.
-Your entry is judged equally on your creative work and your entry statement.
+Your entry is judged equally on your creative work and your written rationale.

-In order to help you fulfil our judging criteria (which ask whether an entry is reasoned, constructive and compelling), we’ve come up with three questions you should ask yourself before submitting.
+In order to help you fulfil our judging criteria (which ask whether an entry is reasoned and relevant, constructive and compelling), we’ve come up with three questions you should ask yourself before submitting.

 What does my entry communicate?

 Firstly, we need to know what your entry is trying to communicate, so it’s helpful for you to really consider what your work is trying to say.